hiebj/stately/stately-fx/README.md

 In JavaScript, most side-effects are acheived by conducting one or more asynchronous operations.
 The possible states of those operations are finite:

 - `initial`: not started
-- `subscribing`: started, awaiting
+- `subscribing`: started, awaiting initial response
 - `subscribed`: initial response received
 - `complete`: no more responses awaited
 - `error`: something went wrong

 Some asynchronous operations only have a subset of those states.
-For `Promise`-like (one-time) operations in particular, the `subscribed` state is not relevant.
+For example, only subscription operations (`Observable`, `AsyncIterator`) use the `subscribed` state.
+For `Promise`-like (one-time) operations, the `subscribed` state is not relevant.

 Tracking the state of these side effects is crucial to every application.
 Copy-paste or factory-implemented boilerplate around tracking these side effects is common. `typescript-fsa` attempts to solve this in part by providing `asyncActionCreators` to avoid recreating the same actions.
 However, `asyncActionCreators` only helps with `Promise`-like operations, and does not handle reflection in state or action sequencing.